apache/bahir/sql-cloudant/README.md

-A library for reading data from Cloudant databases using Spark SQL and Spark Streaming.
+A library for reading data from Cloudant or CouchDB databases using Spark SQL and Spark Streaming.

 [IBM® Cloudant®](https://cloudant.com) is a document-oriented DataBase as a Service (DBaaS).
 It stores data as documents in JSON format.
 It's built with scalability, high availability, and durability in mind.
 It comes with a wide variety of indexing options including map-reduce, Cloudant Query, full-text indexing, and geospatial indexing.
 The replication capabilities make it easy to keep data in sync between database clusters, desktop PCs, and mobile devices.

+[Apache CouchDB™](http://couchdb.apache.org) is open source database software that focuses on ease of use and having an architecture that "completely embraces the Web".
+It has a document-oriented NoSQL database architecture and is implemented in the concurrency-oriented language Erlang; it uses JSON to store data, JavaScript as its query language using MapReduce, and HTTP for an API.

 ## Linking